Editor’s Note: This post has been updated for 2020

 Features for Seniors: From hearing aid compatibility or emergency call buttons to specialized menus and interfaces for easy use, we wanted our picks to include features beneficial to senior citizens.

-With these options in mind, we filtered through a slough of contenders until options until 5 emerged.
+With these options in mind, we filtered through a slough of contenders until the 5 great options emerged.

-With its candybar format, large print display and hardware buttons for common features, the Jethro SC118 offers an experience very similar to a traditional cordless phone.
+With its candybar format, large print display and hardware buttons for common features, the Jethro SC318v2 offers an experience very similar to a traditional cordless phone.

-It’es unlocked and supports most common 2G frequencies.
+It’s unlocked and supports most common 2G and 3G frequencies.
 This means it’ll work with a wide range of carriers without the need for a contract or finance agreement.

 Features include a dedicated emergency button, flashlight and hearing aid compatibility.